wangwei-anye/reactReduxtoolkitHooksTs/README.md

 webpack 配置
 new CopyWebpackPlugin({
 patterns: [
-{ from: 'public/libjsesmini.wasm', to: 'libjsesmini.wasm' },
+{ from: 'public/libjsesmini.wasm', to: 'libjsesmini.wasm' }
-{ from: 'public/e6mini.xodr', to: 'e6mini.xodr' }
 ]
 })